The Hart Diaries project at Queen’s is underway to transcribe all 77 volumes of Robert Hart’s diaries.

 The diaries are a major part of the Sir Robert Hart collection at Queen’s.
-The diary set comprises 77 volumes from 1854 to 1908, beginning when Hart was nineteen years old and continuing until he was seventy-five.
+The set comprises 77 volumes from 1854 to 1908, beginning when Hart was nineteen years old and continuing until he was seventy-three, and totalling around 2 million words.

 - Vol. 1, Aug.
 1854 – Feb.
 1855